jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 ![Yelp About the Dataset](images/yelp_dataset_homepage_bottom.png)

-This dataset consists of 5 seperate json files totaling ~10GB of data uncompressed.
+This dataset consists of 5 separate json files totaling ~10GB of data uncompressed.
 Overall there is a mix of datatypes.
-The major ones are long text strings, datetimes, booleans, and numerical counts/ratings.
+The major ones are long text strings, date-times, booleans, and numerical counts/ratings.
 Plenty of nan/null values but this is partially offset by the size of the dataset.
 The five files consist of:
 * **Users**- ~2 million rows and 22 features
     * User metadata, list of friends, and stats about interactions with other users.
 * **Reviews**- ~8 million reviews with 9 features.